StringEpsilon/Alnilam/docs/guides/testing.md

+// TODO: Rewrite this to reflect the removal of the MemoryRouter export.

 # Testing

-React Router relies on React context to work.
+Alnilam relies on React context to work.
 This affects how you can test your components that use our components.

 ## Context

 If you try to unit test one of your components that renders a `<Link>` or a `<Route>`, etc. you'll get some errors and warnings about context.
-While you may be tempted to stub out the router context yourself, we recommend you wrap your unit test in a `<StaticRouter>` or a `<MemoryRouter>`.
+While you may be tempted to stub out the router context yourself, we recommend you wrap your unit test in a `<StaticRouter>` or a `<Router>` with a memory history.
 Check it out:

 ```jsx
 class Sidebar extends Component {